About Elisabeth Winkler

 I have earned my living all my life with words, as a freelance journalist, editor and communications specialist.

-I have also kept a journal since I was twelve as a private place to make sense of things.
+I have also kept a journal since I was twelve.

 I recently graduated with an MSc for Creative Writing for Therapeutic Purposes MSc at Metanoia Institute.
 This brought two parts of myself together for the first time: journalist (public me) and journal writer (private me).